 GustBuster: Best compact umbrella

-The word GustBuster immediately fills us with confidence and the company’s Metro umbrella definitely lives up to brand name.
+The word GustBuster immediately fills us with confidence, and the company’s Metro umbrella definitely lives up to brand name.
 Not only is it reliable and durable but it’s also the best compact umbrella on our list.

 At only 40 cm (16 inches) long when folded, the Metro slides neatly into your backpack or travel tote.
 Alternatively, the sheath actually doubles as a backpack itself.
-Carry it around with you on all occasions and never get caught short again.
+Carry it around with you on all occasions, and never get caught short again.

-And, despite its reduced size, this small umbrella doesn’t compromise on functionality, with an automatic opening system and the brand’s unique patented double canopy design that never flips or breaks—ensuring that you’ll stay cosy come rain, sleet, or snow.
+And, despite its reduced size, this small umbrella doesn’t compromise on functionality, with an automatic opening system and the brand’s unique patented double canopy design that never flips or breaks—ensuring that you’ll stay cozy come rain, sleet, or snow.

 Unflippable, unflappable, unleakable, claims GustBuster of its Metro umbrella, which has been tested by the College of Aeronautics and proven to withstand winds of up to 55 mph.
 Team with a great cold-weather coat and let winter do its worst.

-Best for: Small enough to tote around, big enough to take on a storm.
+|Best for:||Small enough to tote around, big enough to take on a storm.|

 LifeTek: Best large umbrella